raspberrypi/documentation/configuration/config-txt/video.md

 ### edid_content_type

-Forces the edit content type to a specific value.
+Forces the EDID content type to a specific value.

 The options are:
  - `0` = `EDID_ContentType_NODATA`, content type none.